romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-Which of the following are components of a GitHub Actions workflow?
+Q: Which of the following are components of a GitHub Actions workflow?
 <details><summary>Show the answer</summary><p>

 - **Steps, which represent individual tasks like running a script or an action**